 - Others you can guess or estimate (it requires some tweaking and adjustment, down the road)

-- And there are things that are out of your each
+- And there are things that are out of each

-Google algorithm has evolved from a basic one to pretty sophisticated.
+Google’s algorithm has evolved from a basic one to a pretty sophisticated one.

 As an example: